Our largest city, Auckland is New Zealand’s commercial hub.

 The city covers 5,000 square kilometres (1,900 square miles) and from just about anywhere within that area you can see the Sky Tower, the southern hemisphere’s tallest free-standing structure.
 Auckland is also known for the 15-plus extinct volcanic cones it is built around.

-Auckland is the nation’s economic powerhouse, accounting for 35% of New Zealand’s economic output, as measured by gross domestic product (GDP) and 33% of New Zealand’s paid employment.
+Auckland is the nation’s economic powerhouse, accounting for 38% of New Zealand’s economic output (GDP) and 36% of New Zealand’s paid employment.

 Auckland is warm, humid and changeable without extremes of temperature.